Independent coordination for medical treatment in Thailand

 Average Cost of Septoplasty

 Septoplasty in Thailand typically costs between $2,000 and $3,600, depending on the technique, whether concurrent turbinate reduction is performed, and the hospital.
-Straightforward cases sit at the lower end, while endoscopic or combined procedures cost more.
+Straightforward cases sit at the lower end, while endoscopic, combined, and full septal reconstruction cases cost more.
+These figures are for functional septoplasty; septorhinoplasty, which also reshapes the outside of the nose, is a different operation and is quoted separately.

 Cost Breakdown